 - FTSE 100 and FTSE 250 either flat or see single-digit growth over same periods

 - 28% of five-year schemes more than double in value

-New research from Equiniti, the UK’s leading provider of employee share plans, finds that Save-as-You-Earn (or Sharesave) plans which matured in 2018 considerably outperformed FTSE 100 and FTSE 250 trackers over same period.
+New research from Equiniti, the UK’s leading provider of employee share plans, finds that Save-As-You-Earn (or Sharesave) plans which matured in 2018 considerably outperformed FTSE 100 and FTSE 250 trackers over the same period.

 The schemes make it accessible and attractive for employees at all levels of a business to invest in the company they work for.
 As well as recent stellar returns, participants benefit from a reduced tax bill as well as being able to withdraw their full savings should the share price drop.

 Five-year Sharesave schemes generated returns of 70% while in contrast the FTSE 100 remained flat (0% growth) over the period and the FTSE 250 only made gains of 10%.
 Schemes with a three-year term returned 44% to employees – during which time, the FTSE 100 grew by 8% and the FTSE 250 remained flat.

 Over a quarter (28%) of five-year schemes more than doubled in value plus one in ten (9%) of those investing in three-year plans made triple figure gains through the saving period.
 The recent bumper performance of the plans has left thousands of employees with potentially significant cash reserves at maturity.

 Graham Bull, Managing Director of All Employee Share plans at Equiniti said,

 “This performance over the past five-years comes in stark contrast to the current low interest rates offered by other savings accounts.”